sentryco/GAMigration/README.md

 > [!IMPORTANT]
 > Implement proper error handling in the calling code to handle edge cases

-## Implementation Steps

-1. Parse the QR code data:
-The QR code contains a URI with the format otpauth-migration://offline?data=....
-The data parameter is a base64 encoded Protobuf message.

-2. Decode the Protobuf message:
-Use the GAuthDecrypt library to decode the Protobuf message and extract the OTP parameters.

-3. Process the OTP parameters:
-The decoded message contains a list of OtpParameters, which include fields such as secret, name, issuer, algorithm, and digit count

-> [!NOTE]
-> Use Swift's built-in URL and Data handling methods for parsing the initial parts of the QR code

 ## Dependencies:

 The following dependencies are used in the package: